Cononley railway station

 Cononley railway station serves the village of Cononley in North Yorkshire, England.
-The station, and all trains serving it, are operated by Northern.
+The station, and all trains serving it, are operated by Northern Trains.

+History

-It was originally opened in late 1847, at a cost of £900, by the Leeds and Bradford Extension Railway.
+The station was first opened in late 1847, at a cost of £900, by the Leeds and Bradford Extension Railway.
 It was closed on 22 March 1965, though its platforms remained intact and the main buildings survived until the mid-1970s.

 It was reopened by British Rail on 20 April 1988 at a cost of £34,000, which was borne by the county, district and local parish councils and the Rural Development Commission.

+Facilities

 The station has two platforms and is right beside Cononley's main street.
 Step-free access is available to both platforms, via the level crossing at the Skipton end of the station.
-It is unstaffed but has now been fitted with ticket machines (one on the southbound platform and the other on the northbound side adjacent to the exit) to allow passengers to buy before travelling.
-An automated Tannoy system and digital information screens provide train running information to passengers.
+It is unstaffed, but has now been fitted with ticket machines (one on the southbound platform and the other on the northbound side adjacent to the exit) to allow passengers to buy before travelling.
+An automated tannoy system and digital information screens provide train running information to passengers.